-5.3.26 Relay, Boolean Logic Control Mode
+5.3.25 Relay or Control Outputs, Boolean Logic Control Mode

 In Boolean Logic control mode, the output is activated based on the state of two inputs, using AND, OR, or Inverse operators.
 The inputs to the algorithm can be the state of relay or virtual outputs, as well as the state of digital or remote Modbus digital inputs.
 If more than two state inputs are necessary, a virtual Boolean output can be used as an input to another Boolean control relay.